All Articles/

 Austin's humid climate creates year-round cockroach breeding conditions.
 Learn proven prevention strategies and when professional treatment is necessary.

-The Five Cockroach Species Invading Austin Homes
+Common Cockroach Species in Austin Homes

 German Cockroaches (Blattella germanica)